allenhaozhu/SSGC/DocumentClassification/README.md

 # TextSGC

-Implementation of SGC for text classification following ([Graph Convolutional Networks for Text Classification](https://arxiv.org/abs/1809.05679)).
+Implementation of S<sup>2</sup>GC for text classification following ([Graph Convolutional Networks for Text Classification](https://arxiv.org/abs/1809.05679)).
 Code modified from the original repo of Text-GCN(https://github.com/yao8839836/text_gcn) and the pytorch implementation